ULL-ESIT-PL/babel-learning/doc/building-publishing.md

-# How to publish from a fork of Babel?
+# How to publish from a fork of Babel 7.10?
 Building and publishing

 In this document we will cover the following topics:

-- Babel's Makefile
+- Babel 7.10's Makefile
 - Lerna
 - Gulp and Rollup
-- How to publish from a fork of Babel?
+- How to publish from a fork of Babel 7.10?

 The document summarizes Pablo Santana's ([@PSantanaGlez13](https://github.com/PSantanaGlez13)) first attempts to understand Babel's building and publishing.

 ## Makefile

-Babel's Makefile contains many actions.
+Babel 7.10's Makefile contains many actions.
 We will mainly cover three of them (although these actions call other actions, we will describe their overall behavior).
 1. `make bootstrap`: Installs all dependencies for all packages using `lerna bootstrap` (more on Lerna later).
 After installing dependencies, `make build` is run.
-2. `make build`: Babel uses Flow, so the project needs to be compiled into plain JavaScript.
+2. `make build`: Babel 7.10 uses Flow, so the project needs to be compiled into plain JavaScript.
 Two packages are used for this: `gulp` and `rollup` (more on them later).
-3. `make publish`: Babel's packages are published with Lerna.
+3. `make publish`: Babel 7.10's packages are published with Lerna.
 Some tests are run to ensure that the uploaded code complies with Babel's linting rules.

 ## Lerna